gsampaio-rh/platform-engineering-workshop/docs/challenges/4_SPACE/README.md

-## Activity - SPACE Planning
+# Activity - SPACE Planning for Developer Productivity Engineering (DPE)

+> 1. **Satisfaction Enhancement**: Explore methods to improve developer satisfaction, focusing on work-life balance, inclusivity, and continuous feedback mechanisms.
+>
+> 2. **Performance Optimization**: Identify strategies to enhance developer performance through reduced build times, integrated learning opportunities, and automation of repetitive tasks.
+>
+> 3. **Activity Amplification**: Develop approaches to increase developer engagement and activity, including gamification, clear career pathways, and productivity analytics.
+>
+> 4. **Communication and Collaboration Improvement**: Propose solutions to bolster team communication and collaboration, especially in remote settings, through better tools, open communication cultures, and efficient knowledge sharing.
+>
+> 5. **Efficiency and Flow Facilitation**: Brainstorm ways to streamline development processes, create environments supporting deep work, and implement tooling for workflow optimizations.

+## 🚨 Challenge

+Your challenge is to critically assess and prioritize the SPACE framework's categories in relation to your organization's current status and aspirations.
+This involves a two-part exercise designed to not only rank these categories by their impact and urgency but also to brainstorm potential interventions through "How Might We" questions.

+1. **Rank the SPACE Categories**: Determine which aspects of the SPACE framework are most crucial for immediate attention to improve developer productivity and satisfaction within your organization.
+2. **Generate HMW Questions**: Create insightful "How Might We" questions that foster innovative thinking around enhancing developer productivity and experience in each SPACE category.

+### SPACE Framework

+1. **Satisfaction (S):** Developer well-being and contentment within the organization.
+2. **Performance (P):** Efficiency and effectiveness of developers in accomplishing tasks.
+3. **Activity (A):** Engagement level and active participation of developers in projects.
+4. **Communication and Collaboration (C):** How effectively teams communicate and work together.
+5. **Efficiency and Flow (E):** The smoothness of the development process and the ability of developers to enter a state of 'flow'.

-### Ranking SPACE Categories for DPE Focus
+## Part 1: Ranking SPACE Categories for DPE Focus

-- **SPACE Category Ranking:**
-  - **Objective:** Rank the SPACE framework categories (Satisfaction, Performance, Activity, Communication and Collaboration, Efficiency and Flow) in order of priority for your organization's Developer Productivity Engineering initiatives.
-This activity aims to identify which aspects of developer experience and productivity should receive the most attention and resources.
+- **Objective:** Identify and prioritize the SPACE framework categories to direct your organization's Developer Productivity Engineering (DPE) efforts.
+This step aims to determine which aspects of the developer experience and productivity are critical and should be addressed with priority.

 - **Instructions:**
-    1. Briefly review the five SPACE framework categories:
+  1. **Familiarize with SPACE Categories:** Begin by reviewing the five categories of the SPACE framework.
-       - **Satisfaction:** Refers to developer well-being and satisfaction.
-       - **Performance:** The efficiency and effectiveness of developers in their tasks.
-       - **Activity:** The level of engagement and activity of developers.
-       - **Communication and Collaboration:** The effectiveness of communication and collaboration within teams.
-       - **Efficiency and Flow:** The ability to work efficiently and achieve a state of flow.
-    2. As a group, discuss the current state of each SPACE category within your organization.
-Identify strengths, weaknesses, and areas for improvement.
+  2. **Evaluate and Discuss:** With your team, assess the current state of each SPACE category within your organization.
+Discuss what is working well and areas where there is room for improvement.
-    3. Individually or as a group, rank the SPACE categories from 1 to 5, where 1 is the highest priority for improvement and 5 is the lowest.
-Consider factors such as the current impact on developer productivity, potential for improvement, and alignment with organizational goals.
+  3. **Rank the Categories:** Each team member, or the team as a whole, should rank the SPACE categories from 1 to 5, with 1 being the most critical area needing attention and 5 being the least.
-    4. Share and compare the rankings.
-Discuss the rationale behind the prioritization, focusing on how improving each category could enhance overall developer productivity and satisfaction.
+     - Consider the impact of each category on overall developer productivity, the potential benefits of improvement, and how each aligns with your organizational goals.
+  4. **Share and Consolidate:** Once all team members have completed their rankings, share and discuss the results.
+This discussion should aim to understand different perspectives and to reach a consensus on a final, prioritized list of SPACE categories.
-    5. Reach a consensus on the final ranking of the SPACE categories.
-This consensus will guide the prioritization of DPE initiatives in your organization.
+  5. **Document the Priority List:** Finalize and document the prioritized list of SPACE categories.
+This list will guide the focus of your DPE initiatives, ensuring that efforts are aligned with the areas of greatest need and potential impact.

+- **Expected Outcome:** A clearly defined priority list of SPACE categories that reflects a consensus view of where to focus Developer Productivity Engineering efforts to maximize impact on developer productivity and satisfaction within your organization.

-### HMW Questions for SPACE Categories
+## Part 2: Addressing HMW Questions for SPACE Categories

-- **Objective:** Generate "How Might We" (HMW) questions for each SPACE framework category to identify innovative solutions for enhancing developer productivity and experience.
-This creative exercise encourages participants to think deeply about potential improvements and innovations within Satisfaction, Performance, Activity, Communication and Collaboration, and Efficiency and Flow.
+- **Objective:** Develop actionable solutions for predefined "How Might We" questions within each SPACE framework category.
+This aims to transform these questions into practical strategies that enhance developer productivity and experience in your organization.

 - **Instructions:**
-  1. Split participants into five groups, with each group assigned to one of the SPACE framework categories:
-     - **Satisfaction:** Developer well-being and satisfaction.
-     - **Performance:** Efficiency and effectiveness in tasks.
-     - **Activity:** Level of engagement and activity.
-     - **Communication and Collaboration:** Effectiveness within teams.
-     - **Efficiency and Flow:** Ability to work efficiently and achieve flow.
-  2. Each group reviews their assigned category and discusses current challenges, strengths, and areas for potential improvement within the context of your organization.
-  3. Using the insights from the discussion, each group generates a series of HMW questions aimed at addressing the identified challenges and opportunities within their category.
-Aim for broad, open-ended questions that encourage creative thinking.
-Examples include:
-     - **Satisfaction:**
-       - HMW create a more inclusive work environment to support developer well-being?
-       - HMW design a real-time feedback system to reflect developer satisfaction accurately?
-       - HMW implement flexible work policies that enhance personal well-being without sacrificing productivity?
-     - **Performance:**
-       - HMW optimize our development tools to reduce build and deployment times significantly?
-       - HMW use AI to automate repetitive tasks, freeing developers for more creative work?
-       - HMW foster a culture of continuous learning to enhance developer skills and efficiency?
-     - **Activity:**
-       - HMW gamify the development process to increase engagement and motivation?
-       - HMW create a more transparent task management system that aligns with organizational goals?
-       - HMW use analytics to identify productivity blockers in real-time?
-     - **Communication and Collaboration:**
-       - HMW enhance team collaboration tools to bridge the gap between remote and in-office teams?
-       - HMW create virtual brainstorming spaces that replicate the benefits of in-person sessions?
-       - HMW foster a culture of open communication to encourage idea sharing and collaborative problem-solving?
-     - **Efficiency and Flow:**
-       - HMW redesign our development workflow to minimize interruptions and maximize focus time?
-       - HMW streamline our pipeline to minimize context switching and maximize productive coding time?
-       - HMW create a health metrics system to proactively identify and suggest optimizations for workflow inefficiencies?
-  4. Groups share their HMW questions with all participants.
-Encourage cross-group feedback to refine and expand upon the questions.
-  5. For each category, prioritize the HMW questions based on their potential impact on developer productivity and experience, and the feasibility of addressing them.
-  6. As a larger group, select the top HMW questions from each category for a future deep dive or ideation session aimed at developing actionable solutions.

-### Métricas de Produtividade do Desenvolvedor (DP)
-- **Tempo de Construção**: O tempo necessário para compilar e preparar um aplicativo para implantação.
-- **Variabilidade dos Testes**: Mede a consistência dos resultados dos testes.
-- **Tempo para Primeiro Deploy**: Quanto tempo leva para implantar uma nova mudança em produção.
-- **Lead Time de Mudanças**: O tempo total desde o início até a conclusão de uma mudança.
-- **Frequência de Deploy**: Com que frequência as mudanças são implantadas em produção.
-- **Churn de Código**: Taxa de mudança ou atualização do código.
-- **Tamanho do Pull Request**: O tamanho médio dos pull requests.
-- **Qualidade do Código**: Mede a qualidade do código, incluindo número de bugs e manutenibilidade.

-**Responsibility Model**
-**Stakeholders Map / Impact Mapping**
-**OKRs**
+  Work through the predefined HMW questions for each SPACE category.
+For each question, brainstorm and document potential solutions, then develop a brief action plan for the most viable solutions.

+### Satisfaction (S)

+- **HMW Questions:**
+  - HMW improve the work-life balance to enhance developer satisfaction?
+  - HMW create a more inclusive work environment for all developers?
+  - HMW implement continuous feedback mechanisms to better understand developer needs?

+### Performance (P)

+- **HMW Questions:**
+  - HMW reduce build and deployment times to enhance developer efficiency?
+  - HMW integrate learning and development opportunities into the daily workflow?
+  - HMW utilize automation to minimize repetitive tasks?

+### Activity (A)

+- **HMW Questions:**
+  - HMW gamify certain aspects of development to increase engagement?
+  - HMW create clearer pathways for career advancement within our development teams?
+  - HMW use analytics to better understand productivity patterns and blockers?

+### Communication and Collaboration (C)

+- **HMW Questions:**
+  - HMW enhance our toolset to improve remote collaboration?
+  - HMW create a culture of open communication and constructive feedback?
+  - HMW facilitate more efficient knowledge sharing across teams?

+### Efficiency and Flow (E)

+- **HMW Questions:**
+  - HMW streamline our development processes to reduce context switching?
+  - HMW create environments that support deep work and minimize interruptions?
+  - HMW implement tooling that proactively identifies and suggests workflow optimizations?

+- **Expected Outcome:**
+  A set of actionable plans based on the brainstormed solutions to the HMW questions.
+These should include specific steps for implementation, resources needed, timelines, and any potential challenges.
+The goal is to move from ideation to action, resulting in tangible improvements in developer productivity and experience across the prioritized SPACE categories.